evanxd/iotjs/README.md

 This framework provides the easiest and fastest way to develop applications for open hardware devices.

 ## Getting Started
-Light the LED on a dev board.
+Blink an LED on a dev board.

 ### 1. Install Thing.js
 ```sh